 Ten years later, in 1854, Philip bought out Jane's half share, selling the Long Acre property, which was completely surrounded by the Bedford Estate, to the Duke of Bedford in 1861, and the Bethnal Green property in 1874 to John Cannon, who had married Mary Jane Dorrington (Jane and Samuel's daughter) in 1859.

 In January 1848, Philip's wife Jane fell ill with bronchitis.
 After six days' illness, she died on 27 January 1848.
-At some time after this, the Knights left Priory Road.
+Philip purchased a plot (on 1 February, 12 feet deep, 6'6"x2'6", at a cost of £3/3/-) at the South Metropolitan Cemetery, in West Norwood, and Jane was buried there on 3 February 1848.
+At some time after this, the Knights left 25 Priory Road and Philip moved to Tunbridge Wells.

 In February 1849, Philip's son Joseph married, and emigrated to Australia.